 - The focus of the project and the envisioned external grant application is in line with the TopFit – Concepts for a Healthy Life programme.

 - A researcher is allowed to submit one project, as applicant or team member.
+Those who received a TURBO grant as main applicant before cannot apply in this round.

 - The joint project is of high (scientific) quality.
 When projects are assessed as of equal excellence, a newly set-up collaboration is favored above a pre-existing one.